mattudakis/ArduinoLEDClock/README.md

 https://github.com/mattudakis/DIY_WordClock/blob/d9e799738dbfbd42c72308ac002673b626099812/Arduino_sketches/HM10_bluetooth_settings/HM10_bluetooth_settings.ino#L134

-- Changing the `"AT+NAMEWordClock"` to `"AT+NAMEinsertname"`
+- Changing the `"AT+NAMEWordClock"` to `"AT+NAME*insertname*"`

 *Troubleshooting:*
-- If no BLE devices are detected in the Arduino IDE serial monitor, make sure the baud rate of the serial monitor is correct, make sure the HM-10 is wired to the correct pins on the Arduino.
+- If no BLE devices are detected in the Arduino IDE serial monitor, make sure the baud rate of the serial monitor is correct and make sure the HM-10 is wired to the correct pins on the Arduino.
-- If both of these still don’t fix the problem you may have a fault HM-10 module which you can replace.
+- If both of these still don’t fix the problem you may have a faulty HM-10 module which you can replace.

 &nbsp;